 Introduction to Gut Health and Stress

-Stress is extremely common across the globe, and with the recent pandemic, stress has increased for many due to isolation, loss, financial struggle and fear.
+Stress is prevalent across the globe, and with the recent pandemic, pressure has increased for many due to isolation, loss, financial struggle and fear.

 The Gut-Brain Connection